pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

   overflow: hidden;
 }
 ```
-Adding detailed comments when using `overflow: hidden` is absolutely critical.
+#ImportantPoint Adding detailed comments when using `overflow: hidden` is absolutely critical.
 Otherwise, you'll never remember why you set the property.
 If you refactor this property away, it won't be immediately obvious that you've broken something; it only causes problems on mobile, and this is primarily a desktop application.

 **My rule of thumb:** Always add a comment when employing this declaration.
 Future-you will thank you.
 # Scroll Containers